intergi/playwire-react-native-package/README.md

     * Run Terminal CLI command `./gradlew sync` in `android` directory or preferably click "Sync now" in Android Studio.
 This should be enough if you have done 1st step beforehand correctly.

     * Verify that you did update the `Playwire` dependency by going through "External Libraries" window in Android Studio and searching for `com.intergi.playwire:playwiresdk:x.y.z`, where `x.y.z` is the version of the `Playwire` dependency that was downloaded and integrated.

-# Migration guide
-## Migrating from the Playwire React Native SDK 3.X.Y to the Playwire React Native SDK 4.X.Y

-1. If you haven't made it yet, upgrade to the `Playwire React Native SDK` 4.X.Y package.
-See the [Upgrade guide](#upgrade-guide) section to update the package.
-2. See the [Project Configuration](#project-configuration) section to adjust the project's configuration.
-3. The `Playwire React Native SDK` 4.X.Y introduces the new approach to fetch config files from the remote, that is why you have to remove old config files that are stored locally.
-They are called **`PWConfigFile.json`** usually, if you have not renamed it.
-4. Resolve all errors and issues regarding public API changes, e.g., `setConfigName` method does not exist anymore.
-See the [Initialization](#initialization) section to get more details.

 # Usage
 ## Initialization